lucabocha/CloudComputing/How to: VPC Flow Log Finder.md

   </div>

 3. **Create the table in Athena**
-    - Open the query editor and paste the following block of sql code:
+    - Open the query editor and paste the following block of sql code and then run the query:

           CREATE EXTERNAL TABLE IF NOT EXISTS <table name> ( version int,